Use Conformance Scan v2

 1. Click Conformance Scan, and go to the scan report you want to export.

-2. Click Export, and choose if you want to export the full report as JSON, or a report overview as a PDF.
+2. Click Export, and choose what you want to export:

 Set a reference scan configuration